 Bontan Ame (ボンタン飴)

-In addition to Kombu Ame, in Japan, there is one more famous soft candy similar in shape to caramel cubes, and it is a classic Japanese citrus candy called “Bontan Ame (ボンタン飴)”.
+In addition to Kombu Ame, Japan has one more famous soft candy similar in shape to caramel cubes.

 What is Bontan?

-Take a close look at it, and you find the citrus pomelo candy Bontan Ame wrapped in a clear wafer sheet that is soluble in the mouth.
+Take a close look, and you will find the candy wrapped in a wafer sheet, which is soluble in the mouth.

-Once you pop the candy into the mouth, its outer wafer sheet, which is tasteless, first melts on the tongue.
-And if you bite and chew it, the delicious taste and nice fragrance of the citrus spread in the mouth.
+Once you pop the block into the mouth, the outer wafer sheet, which is tasteless, first melts on the tongue.